Interested in hosting a tech drive to help Free Geek divert e-waste from landfills and get reusable tech to those in need?

 Starting a tech drive is easy!

-We suggest running your tech drive for one week, but it can range from one day to a whole month to fit your needs.
+We suggest running your tech event for a few hours to a few days to fit your needs.

 STEP 1 - Contact Free Geek.